mobizt/Firebase-ESP32/README.md

 param *`dataObj`* - Firebase Data Object to hold data and instances.

-param *`path`* - Target database path which float value will be appended.
+param *`path`* - Target database path which Boolean value will be appended.

 param *`boolValue`* - The appended value.